-- Utilities may be paid from the grant with approval from DHS and OSRHE.
-Prior to grant funds being utilized; obtain documentation to verify client's name on lease/rental agreement or mortgage. - Grant funds may be used as incentive items for gas or clothing vouchers.
+Utilities may be paid from the grant with approval from DHS and OSRHE.
+Prior to grant funds being utilized; obtain documentation to verify client's name is on the utility bill and on lease/rental agreement or mortgage.

+Grant funds may be used as incentive items for gas or clothing vouchers.
 A log should be kept of who the card is given to and then the student should return the receipt and sign it.
 The receipts should be kept with the log and will be reviewed at the annual program site review.

-Unallowable FY19 Expenditures
+Unallowable FY20 Expenditures

-- Food, field trips that are not employment related, and items for client's children are some examples of unallowable expenditures. - Also included in the unallowable expenditure category are: water service, marketing/promotional items such as pens, cups, key chains, etc.; serving products such as paper/plastic ware. - Counseling is not an allowable expenditure/use of grant funds.
+- Food, field trips that are not employment related, and items for client's children are some examples of unallowable expenditures. - Payment of students' enrollment and fees in lieu of utilizing Pell Grants or Scholarships. (eg. Student expects Pell Grant and funds are delayed, program cannot pay enrollment and fees so student can utilize the Pell Grant in other ways.) - Also included in the unallowable expenditure category are: water service, marketing/promotional items such as pens, cups, key chains, etc.; serving products such as paper/plastic ware. - Counseling is not an allowable expenditure/use of grant funds.
 The program participant's medical card should be used.
 In instances where the medical card does not cover counseling, permission must be given by OSRHE and state office DHS staff to use grant funds.
 Other alternatives (community partners, flex funds) should be exhausted first. - Grant funds may not be used for household items or items purchased from self-employed consultants.
-Additionally, items should not be purchased from specialty shops unless it is the only option due to size constraints and approval from OSRHE/DHS is needed.

-- Program staff cannot teach courses for college credit for TANF students. - Transportation costs to take children to and from child care may not be paid from program funds.
+Additionally, items should not be purchased from specialty shops unless it is the only option due to size constraints and approval from OSRHE/DHS is needed. - Program staff cannot teach courses for college credit for TANF students. - Transportation costs to take children to and from child care may not be paid from program funds.

-Carryover Funds (this applies to Carl Albert, Murray, NEO, OCCC, OSU-OKC, and Rose State only).
+Carryover Funds (this applies to Carl Albert, Murray, NEO, OSU-OKC, Rose State, and WOSC only).

-- Expenditure of carryover funds (for programs that have money attributed to the fee for service contract in 1999-2000) must be approved by the OSRHE Office.
-An e-mail request should be submitted stating the purpose of the expenditure and the amount of funds expended. - Invoices attributable to carryover funds must be kept in a separate file than the invoices that will be submitted monthly for cost reimbursement from grant funds.
+- Expenditure of carryover funds (for programs that have money attributed to the fee for service contract in 1999-2000) must be approved by the OSRHE and DHS Office.
+An email request should be submitted stating the purpose of the expenditure and the amount of funds expended.
+Carryover funds can only be utilized for direct program use.
+It is the expectation that programs will spend down carryover funds as soon as possible. - Invoices attributable to carryover funds must be kept in a separate file than the invoices that will be submitted monthly for cost reimbursement from grant funds.